ivansurif/azure-terraform-data-pipeline/README.md

 ## Inviting a new User to the Azure AD Tenant:

+⚠️ **This is only applicable if AAD is stored in the same Subscription as the remaining resources, which is not the case for SKF Cenit project.
+I leave it documented here because it might become handy at some point**

 1. Create a new branch
 1. In `terraform/azure/tier0/guest_users/users.tf` create an invite for the new user by adding them to the `users` set.
 The format is ` display_name : email_address`
 1. Run `terraform fmt --recursive=true` to ensure formatting is correct